AppDaemon/appdaemon/docs/AD_API_REFERENCE.rst

 The value to return when the requested attribute or the whole entity doesn't exist.
 It defaults to ``None``.

+copy
+''''

+By default, a copy of the stored state object is returned.
+When you set ``copy`` to ``False``, you get the exact same object as is stored internally by AppDaemon.
+Avoiding the copying brings a small performance gain, but also gives you write-access to the internal AppDaemon data structures, which is dangerous.
+Only disable copying when you can guarantee not to modify the returned state object, e.g. you do read-only operations.

 namespace
 '''''''''